OpenSourceEcon/CompMethods/docs/book/struct_est/MLE.md

 (SecMLE_GenModel)=
 ## General characterization of a model and data generating process

-Each of the model estimation approaches that we will discuss in this section on Maximum Likelihood estimation (MLE) and in subsequent sections on generalized method of moments (GMM) and simulated method of moments (SMM) involves choosing values of the parameters of a model to make the model match some number of properties of the data.
+Each of the model estimation approaches that we will discuss in this section on Maximum Likelihood estimation (MLE) and in subsequent sections on {ref}`Chap_GMM` (GMM) and {ref}`Chap_SMM` (SMM) involves choosing values of the parameters of a model to make the model match some number of properties of the data.
 Define a model or a data generating process (DGP) as,

 ```{math}
     :label: EqMLE_GenMod